mircealungu/reconstruction/4_Dynamic_Analysis.md

 - can you create a wrapper that traces method calls (both the caller and the callee?)

 - fully qualified names of the caller method

-- can you run it on your case study? (ping me if you need help with Python)